A Gelato Judge’s Guide to the Best Gelato in Bologna

 Gallieria 49

 Four foodie friends brought together by a shared love of gelato produce a scoop of something they’re calling “easily digestible” and “dynamic”.
 It’s also gluten free as Gallieria 49 joins the list of Bolognese ice creameries that use the Japanese root, kuzu, to thicken their gelato.
 Their flavors are pretty standard, but they do offer a fantastic selection of organic sorbets (the chocolate of the day is always fun), traditional Sicilian granitas and brioche burgers stuffed with your choice of gelato and whipped cream.
-If you had to pick just one flavor, don’t skip their speciality, grapefruit sorbet.
+If you had to pick just one flavor, don’t skip their speciality, pistachio anything sorbets, granite or gelati.

 Opening hours: Everyday 12pm to 2am